dailydrip/uhura/README.md

 # SendGrid Errors

-The Mangager.email value must be valid or you'll get a 404 error from SendGrid and clues as to what happened.
+The Manager.email value must be valid or you'll get a 404 error from SendGrid and clues as to what happened.